 ABOUT RESEARCHING AND TEACHING IN AUSTRIA

-The Ministry of Science, Research and Economy is the federal government agency responsible for higher education in Austria.
+The Austrian Federal Ministry of Education, Science and Research is the federal government agency responsible for higher education in Austria.
 This website serves as a good starting point if you are looking for in-depth information (e.g. full texts of federal laws establishing university programs).

 "Uni-Wegweiser" (Study Guide) another guide to Austrian universities, again in English; links to fields of study and respective curricula.

-Austrian Institutions of post-secondary education: A list of post-secondary institutions compiled by Margit Geyer (National Agency Lifelong Learning Austria, OEAD) and Heinz Kasparovsky (Federal Ministry for Science and Research, ENIC NARIC Austria).
-The brochure (66 pp.), published in May 2010, is also available for download at the OEAD-website.
+Austrian institutions of post-secondary education: A list of post-secondary institutions compiled by Margit Geyer (National Agency Lifelong Learning Austria, OeAD) and Heinz Kasparovsky (Austrian Federal Ministry of Education, Science and Research, ENIC NARIC Austria).
+The brochure (66 pp.), published in May 2010, is also available for download at the OeAD website.

 The Bologna Process is an instrument for the implementation of the European Higher Education Area.

-The Federal Ministry of Science and Research and Economy describes the development of the Bologna process in detail: http://wissenschaft.bmwfw.gv.at/bmwfw/studium/studieren-im-europaeischen-hochschulraum/bologna-prozess/
+The Austrian Federal Ministry of Education, Science and Research describes the development of the Bologna process in detail: http://wissenschaft.bmwfw.gv.at/bmwfw/studium/studieren-im-europaeischen-hochschulraum/bologna-prozess/

 Another useful link about the Bologna process by the Standing Conference of the Ministers of Education and Cultural Affairs: http://www.kmk.org/wissenschaft-hochschule/internationale-hochschulangelegenheiten/bologna-prozess.html

 The website of the European Commission offers detailed material on Higher Education in Europe including in depth information on the Bologna Process and other related topics: http://ec.europa.eu/education/policy/higher-education/bologna-process_en.htm